darae-lee/CS570-FFT-3DCNN/README.md

 # CS570
-This project reproduces the paper "3D Convolutional Neural Networks for Human Action Recognition" (2012), and improves the performance using FFT (Fast Fourier Transform).
+This project reproduces the paper **"3D Convolutional Neural Networks for Human Action Recognition" (2012)**,

+and improves the performance and light-weightens the model through FFT (Fast Fourier Transform).

 ## Paper
 link : https://ieeexplore.ieee.org/document/6165309